 Young students become proficient in English within 18-24 months, and are able to begin basic usage within 6 months – of course depending on the student.
 After assessments, students will be assigned to the appropriate ESL (English as a Second Language) classes which are included in our fee/tuition schedule.

 Recent graduates have been accepted to many colleges and universities in the United States, as well as around the world and here in the Philippines.
 High school students receive college counseling and assistance from the school to choose and apply to their desired universities.

 We offer, as an option, door to door, chaperoned bus service.

 Cash (dollars or Philippine pesos), Wire transfer, check, credit cards (MC/Visa).

 The school, in order to foster consistency and discipline, as well as to curtail fashion controversies, does require students to wear the school uniform.

 Yes, Saint Paul American School values the advice and counsel of our stakeholders, the parents, and we periodically have meetings between parents, teachers and school administration.

 Yes, students are welcome to do a “sit-in” for one or two days with no obligation or fees.

 September to June, with July and August having summer school (optional) if there is the required demand.

-We are obligated, as a member of the Nacel International School System to use the American curriculum developed by Nacel, which adheres to the guidelines of the Academic standards promulgated by the Department of Education in Minnesota.
+We are obligated, as a member of the SPASS System to use the American curriculum developed by SPASS, which adheres to the guidelines of the Academic standards promulgated by the Department of Education in Minnesota.
 The curriculum is widely accepted at public and private American universities.